My Favorite Brunette: Reception

 Bosley Crowther of The New York Times liked the film, saying: "Paramount knows a good thing when it sees one, especially when it earns a pile of bucks.
 And it also knows that there is magic in the juxtaposition of Mr. Hope and a dame—any dame this side of Woodlawn—and a preposterously turbulent plot.
-That's why the Paramount's new picture, the aforementioned "My Favorite Brunette," which candidly observes these criteria, is a commendably funny film."
+That's why the Paramount's new picture, the aforementioned 'My Favorite Brunette,' which candidly observes these criteria, is a commendably funny film."

 My Favorite Brunette was described by a reviewer for the St. Petersburg Times as a "first rate [Bob] Hope performance".

 Home media

 In 1975, the film entered the public domain in the United States because the claimants did not renew its copyright registration in the 28th year after publication.

-My Favorite Brunette has been widely available on home video it was first released on VHS by Video Treasures in July 1994 (When it was distributed by Columbia Pictures Television in 1986) with most copies varying in picture and sound quality.
+My Favorite Brunette has been widely available on home video with most copies varying in picture and sound quality.
+It was released by Video Treasures in early 1995 on VHS under license from All American Television and Columbia Pictures Television.
 There have been authorized video releases of the film, under license from the Bob Hope estate and distributor FremantleMedia North America, using the original negatives stored at Sony.
-One such release was licensed to Shout!
+The film was released by BCI Eclipse Company in 2007 in an HD DVD double feature with Son of Paleface, and Shout!
 Factory in 2010 in a DVD box set with other Hope films.
+Kino Lorber released the film on DVD and Blu-ray in 2017.